Precision limit under weak coupling with an ancillary qubit: Phase sensitivity based on parity detection

 with $n_3$ nonzero integer, where the optimized joint evolution time $t_{1, {\rm opt}}$ is given by Eq.~(\ref{optimal time}).
 Using Eqs.~(\ref{output state}), (\ref{longitudinal coupling}), and (\ref{evolution time parity probe}), the output signal becomes

 Substituting Eq.~(\ref{signal probe nonzero}) to Eq.~(\ref{phase sensitivity}), we have the phase sensitivity

-One can find that the result in Eq.~(\ref{sensitivity probe nonzero}) is exactly the same as Eq.~(\ref{sensitivity probe zero}) with $\phi=\pi/2$.
-Thus, one can locate the minimum value of the phase sensitivity in Eq.~(\ref{sensitivity probe minimum}) and the optimal working points $\theta_{\rm opt, P}=[2k_1-(N+1)]\pi/(2N)$ according to Eq.~(\ref{optimal to-be-estimated phase probe}).
+One can find that the result in Eq.~(\ref{sensitivity probe nonzero}) is exactly the same as Eq.~(\ref{sensitivity probe zero}) with $\phi=-j\pi$.
+Thus, one can locate the minimum value of the phase sensitivity in Eq.~(\ref{sensitivity probe minimum}) and the optimal working points $\theta_{\rm opt, P}=k_1\pi/N$ according to Eq.~(\ref{optimal to-be-estimated phase probe}).

 The complementarity of $t_2=0$ and $t_2\neq0$ can be found in Fig.~\ref{Renormalized phase sensitivity probe}, that demonstrates the phase sensitivity about $\theta$ under the parity detection on the probe system.
-As indicated by the blue-solid line and the blue-dashed line, the phase estimation over the whole regime can be optimized provided that one set two slightly different longitudinal coupling strength $g_z$.
-The green dot-dashed line, the yellow dashed line, and the blue solid line are used to show the dependence of the renormalized phase sensitivity on the probe size $N$ with $t_2=4t_{1,{\rm opt}}(n_1=0)$.
+As indicated by the red dot-dashed line and blue-dashed line with the ratio $g_z/\Delta_A\approx6.5/N$ and $6.25/N$, respectively, the divergent regimes of the phase sensitivity can be avoided.
+Then the phase estimation over the full regime can be optimized provided that one can set two slightly different longitudinal coupling strength $g_z$.
+The green dot-dashed line, the yellow dashed line, and the black solid line are used to show the dependence of the renormalized phase sensitivity on the probe size $N$ with $t_2=4t_{1,{\rm opt}}(n_1=0)$.
 Different from Fig.~\ref{Renormalized phase sensitivity qubit}, the local local-minimal points of the phase sensitivity are also the global-minimal points as suggested by Eq.~(\ref{optimal to-be-estimated phase probe}).
 For example, when $N=5$, we have $N|\Delta\theta|=1.2$ at $\theta/\pi=0$, $\pm0.2$, and $\pm0.4$.
 As the probe size $N$ increases, the phase sensitivity at the optimal working points $\theta_{\rm opt, P}$ approaches HL.
-In particular, we have $N|\Delta\theta|_{\rm min,P}=2$, $1.2$, and $1.1$ for $N=1$, $5$, and $10$, respectively.
+In particular, we have $N|\Delta\theta|_{\rm min,P}=1.5$, $1.2$, and $1.1$ for $N=2$, $5$, and $10$, respectively.
 In comparison to Fig.~\ref{Renormalized phase sensitivity qubit}, the last two results are lower than that obtained by the parity detection on the ancillary qubit.
 More important for the parity detection on the probe system, we find a wider regime about $\theta$ over which the phase sensitivity remains nearby its optimal value.
-To hold $|\Delta\theta|\leq1.2|\Delta\theta|_{\rm min,P}$, we have $|\theta|\leq0.208\pi$, $0.056\pi$, and $0.032\pi$ for $N=1$, $5$, and $10$, respectively.
+To hold $|\Delta\theta|\leq1.2|\Delta\theta|_{\rm min,P}$, we have $|\theta|\leq0.117\pi$, $0.056\pi$, and $0.032\pi$ for $N=2$, $5$, and $10$, respectively.